 1. The Director of Europol appointed on the basis of Article 38 of Decision 2009/371/JHA shall, for the remaining period of his or her term of office, be assigned the responsibilities of Executive Director, as provided for in Article 16 of this Regulation.
 The other conditions of his or her contract shall remain unchanged.
-If the term of office ends between ... [date of entry into force of this Regulation] and 1 May 2017, it shall be extended automatically until 1 May 2018.
+If the term of office ends between 13 June 2016 and 1 May 2017, it shall be extended automatically until 1 May 2018.